 A little about Phuket:

-Thailand’s largest island Phuket is situated off the west coast of Thailand, in the beautiful Andaman Sea.
-It is one of the southern provinces of Thailand.
-It consists of the island of Phuket along with 32 smaller islands off its coast.
+Thailand’s largest island Phuket is situated off the west coast of country, in the beautiful Andaman Sea.
+It is one of the southern provinces of Thailand, id I’m not all mixed up with info.
+Phuket consists of the Island of Phuket along with 32 smaller islands off its coast.
 The next nearest province is Krabi (I went here as well, more on this later!), to the east across Phang Nga Bay.

-My guide who’s name was Thong and was incredibly helpful and well-informed, told me that Phuket means Mountains in local language, and I looked it up for reference.
-Sure enough, some reading told me that the relatively recent name “Phuket” is apparently derived from the word bukit in Malay which means “hill”, as this is what the island appears like from a distance.
+My guide who’s name was Thon (he pronounced it as Thong and I might be getting the spelling wrong, sorry Thon(g?)) and was incredibly helpful and well-informed, told me that Phuket means Mountains in local language, and I looked it up for reference.
+Sure enough, some reading aka Wikipedia told me that the relatively recent name “Phuket” is apparently derived from the word bukit in Malay which means “hill”, as this is what the island appears like from a distance.
 An alternative suggestion is that the name originates from two Thai words, “phu” (mountain) of “ket” (jewel), and this is said to be recorded in a Thai chronicle.

 But the Tin business and Rubber industry are not as big today.
 The region now derives much of its income from tourism.